marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    Brownlee, and to the EMAN working group chairs: Nevil Brownlee and Bruce Nordman.

-# Open Issues for the Creation of this Draft Version 00 (section to be removed)

- - new GREEN metrics?
-   new: network-wide energy efficiency metric (like in Data Center) derived ones => we have energy metrics => we might new performance (for ex: traffic/energy) temperature? it should be somewhere else

--  new:  When an Energy Object is set to a particular Power State, the represented device or component may be busy.
-The Energy Object should set the desired Power State and then update the actual Power State when the device or component changes.
-There are then two Power State (Class) control attributes: actual and requested.
-    => Notion of intended/applied like NMDA in YANG

-- Enhance EMAN framework, to support a more robust and comprehensive Energy Efficiency Strategy.
-Let devices report whatever they can using existing interfaces, without waiting until they implement new capabilities determined by new or existing standards.
-Including the capability to integrate with external data sources, such as vendor datasheets that provide energy consumption information from various entities.
-Additionally, it encompasses the inclusion of metadata that cannot be directly implemented on network devices.
-Examples of such metadata are the origin of the energy (e.g., whether it is sourced from renewable resources) and the carbon emission factor specific to the location of the network entity.

 # Open Issues to be Discussed at the BoF

    o EMAN "eco system" includes many MIBs.
-Which one are largely deployed ?
+Which one are largely deployed?
    Will they/How can they benefit of the GREEN works ?

    o Battery use cases migh be different 10 years after.
 Should it be addressed in a future charter?
 So far the decision is no

    o Do we need to keep a reference to the MIB object entPhysicalUUID (in section 4.4 from ENTITY-MIB v4) in case of legacy device (MIB)?

-   o The EMAN requirements and EMAN framework had a lot of emphasis on the "Reporting on Other Entities", typically smart PDU or PoE.
+   o The EMAN requirements and EMAN framework had a lot of emphasis on t he "Reporting on Other Entities", typically smart PDU or PoE.
    Is this important?
 Should this be removed?
 Should it be addressed in a future charter?
    This is text about "Sections 7 and 8 contain requirements specific to Energy Management.
 Due to the nature of power supply, some monitoring and control functions are not conducted by interacting with the entity of interest but rather with other entities, for example, entities upstream in a power distribution tree."

-      Expressed differently: Out of scope for the short term approach of EMAN framework enhancements, but might be good to call it out, EMAN doesn't include mechanisms for integrating occupancy sensors or user behavior analytics, which can be critical for optimizing HVAC, lighting, and other systems for energy efficiency.
+   Expressed differently: Out of scope for the short term approach of EMAN framework enhancements, but might be good to call it out, EMAN doesn't include mechanisms for integrating occupancy sensors or user behavior analytics, which can be critical for optimizing HVAC, l ighting, and other systems for energy efficiency.
 This is a key aspect for Smart Buildings and Data Centers energy efficiency metrics.

    o It's not clear whether we need new Power State (Set)?
-Maybe not but we need to explain the mapping of existing energy efficient features to specific Power States
+Maybe not but we need to explain the mapping of existing energy efficient features to specific Power States.

+   o There are currently two "Embedded Carbon" definitions.
+Pick one.

+   o Enhance EMAN framework, to support a more robust and comprehensive Energy Efficiency Strategy.
+Let devices report whatever they can using existing interfaces, without waiting until they implement new capabilities determined by new or existing standards.
+Including the capability to integrate with external data sources (for example, for devices that don't have the capability or reporting any energy-related metrcis) such as vendor datasheets that provide energy consumption.
+Use case => upgrading a device for better Energy Efficiency Management.
+Not sure whether framework-related requirements should be covered here.

 # References